KimiaVanaei/sdxl-attention-explorer/README.md

 * PyTorch 2.1 or newer
 * Diffusers 0.38.0
 * Transformers 4.44 or newer, below version 5

-Diffusers is pinned because custom attention processors depend on its processor interface.

 ## Hugging Face authentication